I Used Anger to Get Respect — Until It Started Costing Me Love

 Not because I was intending to attack.

-But because my armour had become loud and unpredictable — just like the environment I’d grown up in.
+But because my protection had become sharp, fast, and unpredictable — in a way that made connection feel unsafe — just like the environment I’d grown up in.

 That was a devastating mirror.